gracekishino/coding_playlists/README.md

 Ask to work on an [issue](https://github.com/gracekishino/coding_playlists/issues), [create an issue](https://github.com/gracekishino/coding_playlists/issues/new) or submit a [pull request](https://github.com/gracekishino/coding_playlists/pulls) if you'd like to contribute! 💞

-If you have any questions or ideas, start a [discussion](https://github.com/gracekishino/coding_playlists/discussions).
+If you have any questions, ideas, or would like to help maintain the project, start a [discussion](https://github.com/gracekishino/coding_playlists/discussions).

 ## Acknowledgments